 The result was a grave falling away from the faith such that 24,000 men were killed to purge the evil within Israel.(cf Num 25)

 Why did Balaam do it?
 It is not clear.
-One texts from the New Testament suggest it was greed.
+One text from the New Testament suggests it was greed.

 With eyes full of adultery, [these wicked men] never stop sinning; they seduce the unstable; they are experts in greed—an accursed brood!
 They have left the straight way and wandered off to follow the way of Balaam son of Bezer, who loved the wages of wickedness.
 (2 Peter 2:14-15)